MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab03_Ex2_Creating a conditional access policy to enforce compliance.md

 9. A message will appear stating, "**Stay signed in to all your apps**".
 Select **no, sign in to this app only**.

     > Note: A prompt will appear stating, "**Allow my organization to manage my device**".
 This is because MD102-WS6 is not joined to Entra ID and not managed by Intune.
-As such, you are unable to access Aarons' mailbox from this device.
+As such, you are unable to access Lynnes' mailbox from this device.

 10. **Close** all windows and sign out of **MD102-WS6**.